 One-sheet recipes; Karla Souza ("How to Get Away With Murder"); five easy tricks to fix party problems; a quiche that can be served for breakfast, lunch or dinner.

-Olympian Aly Raisman; an Army wife loses 50 pounds and gets a head-to-toe makeover and a surprise.
+Olympian Aly Raisman shows what she eats for breakfast, lunch and dinner; an Army wife loses 50 pounds and gets a head-to-toe makeover and a surprise; Rachael makes a cheeseburger salad.

 "Cake Boss" Buddy Valastro makes two easy treats; presidential pets, including an alligator; meatloaf with cheese and broccoli.